I Saw Hell and Then Met Jesus: Jordan Samuel's Near-Death Experience

 God Sees What You’re Facing

 In Matthew 6:8, Jesus says, “Your Father knows what you need before you ask Him.”
-That means your situation isn’t a surprise.
-The overdue bill, the empty bank account, the uncertainty about tomorrow—God is already aware of it all.

 Provision Doesn’t Always Look the Way We Expect

-When we pray for a financial breakthrough, we often picture a sudden, dramatic solution: a large check, a new job, or instant relief.
-And sometimes, God does move in those powerful, unmistakable ways.
+When we pray for a financial breakthrough, we often picture a sudden, dramatic answer to prayer, like a large check, a new job, or instant relief.
+Sometimes, God does move in those powerful ways.
+But more often, provision comes step by step.

-It might look like:
+It might look like something unexpected:

 • An unexpected opportunity